Hot tent camping for winter camping - What is it forHow warm is a hot tent

 Insulated air mattress

-For camping or hiking in cold weather, you should ideally have an air mattress with an R-value of at least 4.5 or higher.
-You can place a reflective sleeping pad on them, making them warmer and a much better choice than putting them underneath the air beds.
+Ideally, you should have an air mattress with an R-value of at least 4.5 or higher for camping or hiking in cold weather.
+You can also place a reflective sleeping pad on them, making them warmer and a much better choice than putting them underneath the air beds.

 Something for a groundsheet

-You can use a standard tarp as a groundsheet to make shelter in place underneath your air mattresses.
-Any more barriers you can construct between yourself and the ground will make a significant difference because it is cold.
+You can use a standard tarp as a groundsheet to take shelter underneath your air mattresses.
+Any additional barriers you can construct between yourself and the ground will make a significant difference because it is cold.

 You must dress for bed in base layers, a wool sweater, and wool socks.
 It's also advisable to wear a hat and a scarf or buff in case the tent suddenly becomes chilly and your uncovered face becomes chilly.